-First, the title is changed to reflect the purpose of this model.
+The first bit of our code should look very familiar. require (OpenMx) makes sure the OpenMx library is loaded into R. This only needs to be done at the first model of any R session.
 The type="RAM" argument is identical.
-The mxData function references our multiple regression data, which contains one more variable than our simple regression data, and is saved in the dataCov object.
+The mxData function references our multiple regression data, which contains one more variable than our simple regression data.
 Similarly, our manifestVars list contains an extra label, "z".